Here are answers to some of your most frequently asked questions regarding coronavirus and our reopening

 What days are you open?

-The museum will be open Saturdays, Sundays, Tuesdays and Wednesdays, 10am – 5pm
+The museum is open Tuesdays – Sundays, 10am – 5pm from Tuesday 18 May.

 What is open?